This blog has been updated to reflect the release of WCAG version 2.2 in October of 2023.

 - Text must be able to be resized (enlarged).

 - Website functions must work using a keyboard.

 - If there is a short time limit for certain functions, individuals must be able to control or extend the time limit.

 - There should be nothing on the website that flashes rapidly.

 To address these areas, the AODA requires that public-facing websites meet Web Content Accessibility Guidelines (WCAG) 2.0 Level A and AA criteria.
 WCAG was developed by the World Wide Web Consortium (W3C) and is the internationally accepted standard for web accessibility.

 To comply with the AODA, all web content must conform to WCAG success criteria.

-With regard to WCAG, there is a newer version, WCAG 2.1, which includes all of the requirements of WCAG 2.0 with additional standards for mobile accessibility.
-Conformance with WCAG 2.1 is not required for AODA compliance, but organizations can “future-proof” their accessibility efforts by complying with the latest standard.
+With regard to WCAG, there is a newer version, WCAG 2.2, which includes all of the requirements of WCAG versions 2.0 and 2.1.
+Conformance with WCAG 2.2 is not required for AODA compliance, but organizations can “future-proof” their accessibility efforts by complying with the latest standard.